 Executive Director, Climate Finance, Climate Policy Initiative (CPI)

 Dr. Barbara Buchner is Executive Director of the widely renowned Climate Finance program at Climate Policy Initiative and is based out of San Francisco.
-Named one of the 20 most influential women in climate change, Barbara advises leaders on climate, energy and land use investments around the world.
+Named one of the 20 most influential women in climate change by the International Council for Science, Barbara advises leaders on climate, energy and land use investments around the world.

 She directs the Global Innovation Lab for Climate Finance (the Lab).
 The Lab’s public-private approach solicits, shapes and tests cutting-edge climate finance instruments that resolve financing barriers hindering alternative energy, adaptation, and land use projects.
 The Lab has helped raise over 500 million USD for its initiatives, and it was endorsed by the G7 in its first year of operation.
 The success of the Lab has also helped shape the new India Innovation Lab for Climate Finance.
 Barbara also leads CPI’s work as Secretariat of Finance for Resilience (FiRe), a sister initiative to The Lab that focuses on private sector approaches to scaling up investment in green growth.
 In addition, Barbara built and directed the San Giorgio Group, which brings together key financial institutions actively engaged in green low-emissions finance in collaboration with the World Bank Group, CLP (China Light & Power) and the OECD.